Kanchenjunga Expedition

 Expedition Overview

-In May 1955, the first ascent was made by a British team.
-Joe Brown and George Band were the first to reach the top, while Norman Hardie and Tony Streather climbed the following day.
-In deference to a local wish that the highest point should remain untouched, they stopped just short of the top—a tradition that many modern climbing parties continue to honor today.
+The first ascent was made in May 1955 by a British team.
+Joe Brown and George Band were the first to reach the top, with Norman Hardie and Tony Streather summiting the following day.
+In deference to a local wish that the highest point remain untouched, they stopped just short of the true summit — a tradition that many modern climbing parties continue to honour today.

 The 2027 Kanchenjunga Spring Climbing Season

 The 2027 Spring window for the Southwest Face route is well planned.
-We take advantage of the pre-monsoon weather that the Southwest Face normally gets.
-We ensure that every climber gets the best chance to reach the third-highest mountain in the world.
+We take advantage of the pre-monsoon weather that the Southwest Face normally gets, ensuring that every climber gets the best chance to reach the third-highest mountain in the world.

 Sharper Weather Planning

-We offer you a major advantage with our summit-specific forecasts provided every six hours.
+Summit-specific forecasts are provided every six hours.
 Instead of depending on uncertain regional forecasts, we wait for a confirmed stable weather window of 48 hours to ensure that you only start climbing when the weather is best.

 Advanced Oxygen Support

 Every climber gets five 4-litre oxygen cylinders, a personally fitted Summit Mask, and a Regulator.
-Oxygen is used from Camp III (7,000m or 22,966 ft) onwards, with extra oxygen cached at all high camps to ensure that you perform to the best throughout the entire climbing experience.
+Oxygen is used from Camp III (7,000m) onwards, with extra oxygen cached at all high camps to ensure performance throughout the entire climbing experience.

 Smaller, More Focused Climbing Teams